 The MIS Advisory Board is the department’s formal mechanism for interacting with the business community.
 Board members meet regularly (fall and spring), participate in social events, meet with students, speak to classes, and sponsor scholarships.
 Most companies who recruit heavily at UGA are corporate members of the Board.
 Both individual and corporate (red and black level) memberships are available.
 If interested, contact Hugh Watson, Board Coordinator.

+The Online Master of Business and Technology (MBT) program is designed for working professionals.
+It builds on students’ IT skills and complements them with project management and leadership experiences.
 Contact program coordinator, Craig Piercy, for information about recruiting Master of Business and Technology (MBT) students.